Fury3K/AudioScholar-static/docs/SRS-MarkdownVersion/SRS-MD.md

 ##### Use Case Description: Process Audio using AI API (Server-side)

 -   **Use Case ID:** UC_Process_AudioAI_Server
--   **Primary Actor:** Server-side System (AudioTranscriptionListenerService)
+-   **Primary Actor:** Server-side System
 -   **Goal:** To process queued audio files using the Google Gemini AI API to generate a text transcript.
 -   **Preconditions:**
     -   Audio files are uploaded to Nhost Storage and queued for transcription (from UC_Process_ReceiveAudio_Server).
-    -   The server-side AudioTranscriptionListenerService is running and has access to the Google Gemini AI API (API key configured).
+    -   The server-side Audio Transcription Module is running and has access to the Google Gemini AI API (API key configured).
     -   Internet connectivity is available for API communication.
 -   **Normal Flow:**
-1. The AudioTranscriptionListenerService consumes the transcription message from the RabbitMQ queue.
+1. The Server consumes the transcription message from the processing queue.
 2. The service downloads the audio file from Nhost Storage.
-3. The service calls the GeminiService to transcribe the audio using the Google Gemini AI API (handling API key rotation and retries).
+3. The service calls the AI Processing Module to transcribe the audio using the Google Gemini AI API (handling API key rotation and retries).
 4. The service receives the transcription text from the API.
 5. The service saves the transcript to the database and triggers the summarization process (handled in Transaction 2.3).
 -   **Alternative Flows:**